Sport in Pakistan: Sports structure

+Team sports

+Cricket

+Cricket is the most popular sport in Pakistan.
+Pakistan has won international cricket events, which include the 1992 Cricket World Cup, the 2009 ICC World Twenty20 and the 2017 ICC Champions Trophy besides finishing as runner-up in the 1999 Cricket World Cup, 2007 ICC World Twenty20 and the 2022 T20 World Cup.
+Pakistan also won the ACC Asia Cup in 2000 and 2012 and all three versions of the Austral-Asia Cup.

+Pakistan's cricket teams take part in domestic competitions such as the Quaid-e-Azam Trophy, the Patron's Trophy, ABN-AMRO Twenty-20 Cup, and the ABN-AMRO Champions Trophy.
+Pakistan Cricket Board also organize a franchise based T20 cricket league known as the Pakistan Super League.

 On March 3, 2009, 12 militants with guns, grenades, and rocket launchers attacked a bus carrying the Sri Lanka national cricket team to a match at Lahore's Gaddafi Stadium in Pakistan.
 Six Pakistani policemen escorting the team and two civilians were killed while seven Sri Lankan players and an assistant coach were injured.
 Since the terrorist attacks, no foreign cricket teams toured Pakistan until 2015 when Zimbabwe toured for an away series.
 A month after the attack on the Sri Lankan team, the International Cricket Council relieved Pakistan of co-hosting duty for any 2011 Cricket World Cup games.
 Pakistan has tried to make the best of the situation by offering to host its "home" matches on neutral territory in the United Arab Emirates.
 However, due to a decrease in terrorism in Pakistan over the past few years, as well as an increase in security, many teams have toured Pakistan since 2015.
 These teams include Zimbabwe, Sri Lanka, West Indies, Bangladesh, South Africa, Australia and an ICC World XI team.
 In addition, the Pakistan Super League has seen games hosted in Pakistan.

-The Pakistan Sports Board is a government institution whereas the Pakistan Olympic Association is working under the shelter of the International Olympic Committee.
-Due to government interference, the Pakistan Olympic Association is very close to getting a ban from participation in Olympic Games.
-Due to cold war, Pakistani sport is also suffering but, there is no hope to resolve this problem due to government level dictatorship.